softwaresalt/.salt/AzureDevOps/scheduling-oof.md

-# Azure DevOps Guidance: Scheduling OOF"
+# Azure DevOps Guidance: Scheduling OOF

 ## Guidance for communicating Time-Off in Outlook Calendar to the team